aravinds05/Voicebot.GPT/README.md

 # VoiceBot.GPT
-An AI-powered voice assistant chatbot using OpenAI GPT and speech input/output.
+An AI-powered voice assistant chatbot using OpenAI GPT and speech input/output done fro the assessment round of Home.LLC

 ## Features